• Skip to main content

 Death and taxes… Even though you’re a remote worker and not a citizen of the country, you still might have to pay taxes.
 Where you are living may not be where you are resident for taxation.

-You may still have to pay income taxes to your home country regardless of where you’re living.
+You may still have to pay income taxes to your home country regardless of where you live.
 However, remote tax laws vary by country.
 Understanding where you pay taxes and which laws apply is vital.
-Our Portugal Tax partner advises many remote workers on the non-habitual tax resident status.
-It means paying 0% tax on foreign income for ten years.

 Take time to research the tax laws in the country you want to work remotely in.
 Most countries have tax treaties to avoid double taxation, but you’ll want to pay the right tax, in the right country.